Jeremy D. Arviso

 I am of the Salt Clan.

-I am born for The Water Flows Together Clan.
+I am born for Water Flows Together Clan.

-My maternal Grandpa is Hopi, Pima and Tohono O’odam.
+My maternal Grandpa is Hopi, Akimel O'odham and Tohono O’odham.